Git Version Control Introduction

 You should see a screen similar to this

-The keyboard shortcut Ctrl+~ can be used to open a terminal in Visual Studio Code.
+The keyboard shortcut Ctrl+~ can be used to open a terminal in Visual Studio Code for Windows.

 Now you’ll want to open a PowerShell window and navigate to your project directory.
 An excellent tutorial on PowerShell can be found here.
 Please consult your search engine on how to open a terminal on alternative operating systems.